IBM/cisco-asa-network-access/README.md

 # asa-network-access

-Uses [Netmiko](https://github.com/ktbyers/netmiko) to configure one of a set of predefined object-group network instances, adding or removing one of a set of predefined networks.
+Uses [Netmiko](https://github.com/ktbyers/netmiko) to configure one of a set of predefined object-group network instances, adding or removing a network-object so long as it falls within a predefined set of networks.

 There is a command-line tool as well as a simple web-based API (using Flask-RESTful).